-In a separate bowl, combine the eggs, buttermilk, oil, and vanilla extract and mix well.
+In a separate bowl, combine the sugar, oil, chocolate, eggs, buttermilk (as prepared above), and vanilla extract and mix well.
 Add the wet ingredients to the dry ingredients and mix to combine.
 Stir in boiling water (batter will be very thin).
 Pour batter into prepared pans.

 Bake until a toothpick inserted into the center comes out clean with a few crumbs attached, about 20 to 30 minutes, rotating and switching pans halfway through baking time.